Transporte Aéreo Militar: History

 The original name (from 1944) was "El Escuadrón de Transporte Aéreo" (ETA).
 In 1953 the name was changed to Transporte Aéreo Militar.
 This heritage is reflected in the words "Grupo Aéreo 71" appearing as part of the TAM logo.

 The airline has stopped their flights since July 2018.
-On March 27, 2019, the airline gained authorization to begin flying again, but during that period failed to obtain an operating authorization from the ATT; this failure lead to them ceasing all operations again on September 23, 2019.
+On March 27, 2019, the airline gained authorization to begin flying again, but during that period failed to obtain an operating authorization from the ATT; this failure lead to them ceasing all operations again in September, 2019.

+On May 31, 2024, TAM restarted operations, changing its name to TAMep.
+The only aircraft used for its routes is an Avro RJ70, registration CP-3106.
+The initial routes that TAMEp will cover are: La Paz - Santa Cruz, La Paz - Cochabamba and La Paz - Cobija, however, the necessary steps are being taken to expand the service to more destinations within the country.

 Destinations

+Old destinations

-Transporte Aéreo Militar serviced the following destinations:
+Transporte Aéreo Militar serviced the following destinations (until it ceased in 2016):